 Hall of Fame Pitcher

 Career Highlights: Hall of Fame pitcher Tom Glavine was a World Series champion, two-time Cy Young Award winner, 10-time All-Star, five-time 20-game winner, five-time National League wins leader, and four-time Silver Slugger honoree as a pitcher.
-Inducted into the 2014 Baseball Hall of Fame, Glavine was a five-time National League wins leader, and won four Silver Slugger Awards as a pitcher.
-A 22-year MLB veteran, Glavine played for the Atlanta Braves (1987-2002, 2008) and the New York Mets (2003-07), and posted a career 305-203 record with a 3.54 ERA and 2,607 strikeouts.
-In 1991, Glavine led the Braves to the National League West title while posting a 20-11 record, 2.55 ERA, and a league-leading nine complete games, earning the Cy Young Award.
-He helped the Braves advance to their first World Series, where they fell to the Minnesota Twins in seven games.
-The Braves got back to the World Series in 1995, where Glavine threw eight-shutout innings in Game 6 against a powerful Cleveland lineup, earning a 1-0 victory.
-He was named the World Series MVP after going 2-0 with a 1.29 ERA.
-Glavine won his second Cy Young in 1998 posting a 20-6 record.
+Inducted into the 2014 Baseball Hall of Fame, Glavine’s illustrious 22-year major league career included a 305-203 record, 3.54 ERA and 2,607 strikeouts with Atlanta (1987-2002, 2008) and the New York Mets (2003-07).
+Known for both his calm demeanor and tenacity on the mound, Glavine led the Braves to the National League West title in 1991 while posting a 20-11 record, 2.55 ERA, and a league-leading nine complete games, earning his first Cy Young Award.
+He helped the Braves advance to their first World Series (lost to Minnesota in seven games).
+The Braves got back to the World Series and the title in 1995, where Glavine threw eight-shutout innings in Game 6 against Cleveland, earning a 1-0 victory, and was named the World Series MVP after going 2-0 with a 1.29 ERA.
+Glavine won his second Cy Young in 1998 after posting a 20-6 record.